 EVOO is also known as extra virgin olive oil.
-There are different types of olive oil available in the market and among them, extra virgin olive oil is the most preferred one.
-The richness of antioxidant properties, pleasant taste and aromas make EVOO a noteworthy version of olive oil.
-Well, it is the method of olive oil production that sets the taste and health properties.
+Different types of olive oil are available in the market; extra virgin olive oil is the most preferred.
+The richness of antioxidants properties, pleasant taste, and aromas make EVOO a noteworthy version of olive oil.

-Extra virgin olive oil is also called least processed olive oil.
-It is basically extracted using the cold-pressing method and therefore, the acidic content remains low in the EVOO.
-You can directly consume it or use it in salads.
+Extra virgin olive oil is also called the least processed olive oil.
+It is extracted using the cold-pressing method, so the free fatty acidity content remains low in the EVOO.
+You can enjoy EVOO straight from the bottle or incorporate it into salads for a burst of flavor.
 If we talk about the core characteristics of EVOO, these are as follows:

 - It has fewer chemicals.

 Extra Virgin Olive Oil takes place under the virgin olive oil category according to olive oil types and definitions of IOC.
 There are two other categories of virgin olive oils.
 These are Virgin Olive Oil and Lamptante.

 According to European Commission, virgin olive oil is “the olive oil obtained directly from olives and solely by mechanical means.”
 However, not all virgin olive oils have the same quality.
 Some of them have higher quality and are edible; one is even non-edible.

 Extra virgin olive oil includes two groups of chemical compounds.
 The first one is triglycerides, with a portion of 97–99%, and the second is minor components, with a portion of 1–3%.